c4rO-0/jobage/README.md

 ## usage

-1. all commands start with jbg.XXX
+1. all commands run like `jbg.XXX`
-2. run jbg.help to get a summary help information
+2. run `jbg.help` to get a summary help information
-3. run jbg.XXX -h get a help information for the command XXX.
+3. run `jbg.XXX -h` get a help information for the command XXX.

 ## custom